×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Frankfurt, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 Start by researching the different neighborhoods in Frankfurt to find one that fits your needs.
 You can also search online for rental listings, or contact a local real estate agent for assistance.
 Additionally, there are many websites that offer listings of furnished apartments and rooms for rent in Frankfurt.
-Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," said one expat in Frankfurt.
+Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," replied a member in Frankfurt.

 "We had our company choose an apartment for us first.
 We where there 1 year and where able to explore all the areas around us.
 After that we choose a realtor to find an apartment for us.
-It was expensive but we really liked the apartment and where able to choose an area closer to the friends we had made and the places we liked to frequent," said one expat who made the move to Frankfurt.
+It was expensive but we really liked the apartment and where able to choose an area closer to the friends we had made and the places we liked to frequent," commented one expat who made the move to Frankfurt.

 What is a typical expat home or apartment like in Frankfurt?